 Here are some real-world examples of Signifyd in action during these times:

 - Mack’s Prairie Wings, a venerable Arkansas outdoors goods emporium, faced its ultimate challenge at the height of the pandemic when its online orders increased by 50% overnight.
 Risk team members were manually reviewing 25% of the orders coming in, often calling customers to try to verify their identities.
 Sometimes this would result in one or two days’ delay to customers getting the products they ordered.
 But in a world measured by Amazon one- and two-day delivery times, this was clearly unacceptable.
-Mack’s turned to Signifyd’s Revenue Protection and boosted its approval rate by 5.5%, while reducing its seasonal customer service payroll by 60%.
+Mack’s turned to Signifyd’s Fraud Protection and boosted its approval rate by 5.5%, while reducing its seasonal customer service payroll by 60%.

 - Sonos, a leader in home audio, saw holiday sales headed skyward in 2020.
 The holiday season went on to become the most successful the online retailer had ever experienced.
 The business nevertheless had the most “stress-free” holiday it had ever had thanks to the fraud-protection automation capabilities of Signifyd.